ibm-cloud-docs/schematics/faqs/sc-workspaces-faq.md

 {: faq}
 {: support}

 By default when creating a workspace through the UI, {{site.data.keyword.bpshort}} default to cloning the full Git repository and all sub directory.
-De-select the 'Use full repository' flag to limit the folders that are cloned and improve download performance.
+De-select the `Use full repository` flag to limit the folders that are cloned and improve download performance.

 {{site.data.keyword.bpshort}} introduced a `compact` flag in the [create workspace](/apidocs/schematics/schematics#create-workspace) and [update workspace](/apidocs/schematics/schematics#replace-workspace) API to download the `sub directories` in Git repositories.
 If the compact flag is set to **true** it downloads and save `sub directories` recursively, otherwise, you can continue to download and save the full repository on workspace creation.